kwilkos/cxf/distribution/src/main/release/samples/integration/JBI/internal_provider_internal_consumer/README.txt

  >servicemix
 And then you can see logs from the shell which you start servicemix, including ServiceEngine install log, Service Assembly deploy log, cxf service consumer and provider communication log.
-To remove noisy log from the console, just edit servicemix starup script, add -Djava.util.logging.config.file="$CXF_HOME/etc/logging.properties" to java launch commandline
+To remove noisy CXF log from the console, just edit servicemix starup script, add -Djava.util.logging.config.file="$CXF_HOME/etc/logging.properties" to java launch commandline